luciavu/blog-api/README.md

 The Odin Project - NodeJS Course Project (5/8):

 Repo (1/2) - A RESTful API backend for a full-stack blog platform built with Express, Prisma ORM, JWT and TypeScript.
+Deployed using Render and Supabase.

 ## Features